hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.md

 ## Troubleshooting quality issues of raw data

 While the data for this analysis is quite good, it's unfortunate that that's not always the case.
-So now that we know a bit of what quality issues to check for in the raw data, how do we troubleshoot them?
+So now that we know a bit about the types of quality issues to check for in the raw RNA-seq data, how do we troubleshoot them?

 <img src="../img/qc_troubleshooting.png" width="500">